Kwinana Grain Terminal

 The Kwinana Grain Terminal is a grain terminal in East Rockingham, Western Australia.
-Built from 1969 onwards and operated by the CBH Group, the facility consists of a jetty, two horizontal storages, three silos and four open bulk heads.
-Grain is transported to the site by rail, stored and eventually loaded onto ships for export.
+Completed in 1977 and operated by the CBH Group, the facility consists of a jetty, two horizontal storages, three silos, and four open bulk heads.
+Grain is transported to the site by rail, stored, and eventually loaded onto ships for export.

 The facility is a landmark for the Rockingham and Kwinana area and was heritage listed in March 2008.
 It accounts for over fifty percent of Western Australia's international grain exports.

 History

 Grain shipments from Western Australia were originally processed from Fremantle Harbour.
-The Fremantle facility, however, suffered constraints as it could not be enlarged and the harbour could not be deepened to accommodate the increasing size of bulk carriers.
+However, the facility suffered constraints as it could not be enlarged and the harbour could not be deepened to accommodate the increasing size of bulk carriers.
 The Kwinana Industrial Area, which had been developed since the 1950s, was chosen as the site of a new grain terminal because of the availability of land, the access to a deep water port in Cockburn Sound and the available rail connection.